-Brake pedal goes to the floor
+Brake pedal goes to the floor — causes and fixes

 The braking system of your car is the most important one for driving safety, and, naturally, sometimes you’ll hear braking sounds.
 However, if the brake pedal goes to the floor, you might be stunned and don’t know how to react.